CTCycle/XREPORT-radiological-reports-generator/README.md

 - choose from five curated public report-generation models or use a locally trained Custom XReport model
 - generate an editable draft from a de-identified X-ray study
-- review and edit the generated Findings and Impression, inspect the model information returned with the draft, and copy or export the text for qualified review
+- review and edit the generated model-declared report sections, inspect the model information returned with the draft, and copy or export the text for qualified review
 - keep model readiness, validation state, provenance, and research-use warnings visible throughout the workflow